[Photograph: Marcia Simmons]

 Every recipe we publish is tested, tasted, and Serious Eats-approved by our staff.
 Never miss a recipe again by following @SeriousRecipes on Twitter!

-serves Makes about 2 cups, active time 15 minutes, total time 2 weeks
+serves Makes about 1 1/2 quarts, active time 30 minutes, total time 3 days